pynvme/pynvme/doc/features.rst

 Interrupts
 ^^^^^^^^^^

-Pynvme creates the IO Completion Queues with interrupt enabled.
+Pynvme creates the IO Completion Queues with interrupt (e.g. MSIx or MSI) enabled.
 However, pynvme does not check the interrupt signals on IO Qpairs.
 We can check interrupt signals through a set of API `Qpair.msix_*()` in the scripts.
 Here is an example.

 .. code-block:: python